Natasha-R/ChatGPT-Study/README.md

+This data is associated with the following research paper: [*What an AI-Embracing Software Engineering Curriculum Should Look Like: An Empirical Study*](https://ieeexplore.ieee.org/document/10372093).

+> **Abstract:** It is not possible to reliably prevent the use of artificial intelligence (AI) tools, nor would that be desirable as AI offers many benefits for students.
+We recommend that appropriate AI usage be taught within software engineering courses and AI tools integrated into examinations.
+In order to most effectively support today’s students, software engineering curricula must embrace AI.

 **The purpose of this study is to analyse AI-generated code, with a focus on software engineering use-cases.** The seven core areas of this research are described below.

 This dataset can also be accessed on the IEEE dataport: [https://dx.doi.org/10.21227/4rxb-zv06](https://dx.doi.org/10.21227/4rxb-zv06)